pritamprasd/kotlin-web/README.md

 - Caching with Redis
 - Keycloak for User Management.(Or for client managment)
 - Integration Tests
-- Micrometer Integration
-- Tools for metrices consumption
-- Grafana to pull data from metrices
 - Github pipeline
     - project build
     - setup sonar